villafanam/caps-event-driven-app/README.md

-# LAB - Class 12
+# LAB - Class 13

-## Project: Socket.io
+## Project: Message Queues

 ### Author: Marco Villafana

 ### Problem Domain

-- Refactor lab 11 to use the Socket.io libraries.
-This will allow communication between Server and Client applications
+- Implement a system to guarantee that notification payloads are read by their intended subscriber.
+- Implement a “Queue” system so that nothing gets lost.
+Every event sent will be logged and held onto by the server until the intended recipient acknowledges that they received the message.
+At any time, a subscriber can get all of the messages they might have missed.

 ### Links and Resources